siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 Chapter 6 established that source-free flow must evolve by curl if it is to preserve its divergence-free structure.
-That still leaves a narrower question: what is the simplest curl-based law that gives stable propagation rather than mere local turning?
+That still leaves a narrower question: what is the simplest curl-based law that gives stable propagation?

 The first attempt is a single self-curl field: